 Center Line Violation: A vehicle hitting a foam reflector or crossing the center line will be disqualified.
 The first or worst rule will be in effect during all elimination rounds.

 Children: All children are the responsibility of the parent/guardian.
 All children 10 years and under must be accompanied by an adult at all times.
 Bikes, big wheels, scooters, skateboards, roller blades/roller skates or small-motorized vehicles will be allowed if the child is accompanied by a parent/guardian.
 The items are not to be ridden in or near the staging lanes or burnout area.

 Cool Down: Under normal conditions, cool down time will be 15 minutes between rounds.
 Special consideration will be given during high temperature days.
 Failure to answer the call of the track official will result in a disqualification.

 Courtesy Staging: Courtesy staging is always in effect whether in time trials or eliminations.
 Both drivers must pre-stage before proceeding to the stage or deep stage position.
 One warning will be given during eliminations with the second violation resulting in a disqualification.

-Credentials: All drivers must possess a valid state driver’s license to race, except that the Track Manager may allow a Teen Driver with a valid learner’s permit to compete in any Street Class if he/she has successfully completed 1 full year as a Teen Racer.
+Credentials: All drivers must possess a valid state driver’s license to race, except that the Track Manager may allow a Teen Driver with a valid learner’s permit to compete in any Street Class if he/she has successfully completed 1 full year at Winterport Dragway as a Teen Racer or Junior Dragster driver.
 Motorcycle drivers must possess a valid state motorcycle license.
 Snowmobile racers must also have a valid state driver’s license.